hyperledger/firefly/doc-site/docs/troubleshooting/undelivered_messages.md

 #### 1) Is the batch missing on a node that should have received it?

 For private messages, this indicates a potential problem with **data exchange**.
-Check the sending node to see if the operations succeeded when sending the batch via data exchange, and check that the data exchange runtime is healthy.
+Check the sending node to see if the FireFly operations succeeded when sending the batch via data exchange, and check the data exchange logs for any issues processing it (the FireFly operation ID can be used to trace the operation through data exchange as well).
 If an operation failed on the sending node, you may need to retry it with `/operations/<op-id>/retry`.

 For broadcast messages, this indicates a potential problem with **IPFS**.
-Check the sending node to see if the operations succeeded when uploading the batch to IPFS, and the receiving node to see if the operations succeeded when downloading the batch from IPFS.
+Check the sending node to see if the FireFly operations succeeded when uploading the batch to IPFS, and the receiving node to see if the operations succeeded when downloading the batch from IPFS.
 If an operation failed, you may need to retry it with `/operations/<op-id>/retry`.

 #### 2) Is the batch present, but the pin is missing?

 This indicates a potential problem with the **blockchain connector**.
 Check if the underlying blockchain node is healthy and mining blocks.
-Check the sending node to see if the operation succeeded when pinning the batch via the blockchain.
+Check the sending FireFly node to see if the operation succeeded when pinning the batch via the blockchain.
 Check the blockchain connector logs (such as evmconnect or fabconnect) to see if it is successfully processing events from the blockchain, or if it is encountering any errors before forwarding those events on to FireFly.